There are three main styles of property sales in New Zealand:

 - Auction: interested parties bid against each other

 - Tender and expressions of interest – offers are submitted individually.
-Prospective buyers don’t know the other offers, and the home goes to the highest price.
+Prospective buyers don’t know the other offers, and the home goes to the highest offer

-Of the three sales methods, the first two are the most common, with private treaties the most popular.
-Auctions were used in 20% of all sales across the country in March 2020, with 1404 properties selling under the hammer.
-This was up from the same time last year, and the highest percentage of auctions in 40 months.
-However in some regions the percentage of sales by auction are much higher.
+Of the three sales methods, the first two are the most common.
+Auctions were used in 9.8% of all sales across the country in June 2023, with 549 properties going under the hammer.
+This was down from the same time last year, where 11.7% of nationwide sales were via auction.

 If you’ve never bought or sold a home, you may want to know how the private treaty process works and how it differs from the main alternative (an auction).
 You might have questions about the process and, ultimately, whether buying or selling by private treaty is the right option for you.
 If so, read on…